go-barbarians/gpl-free-basebuild/README.md

 * As an in-memory, standalone data warehousing system
 * As a data warehousing system backed by an external storage system like Amazon S3
-* In a hybrid mode, where primary storage is the integrated in-memory distributed filesystem, and external storage is mounted at '/external'
+* In a hybrid mode, where primary storage is the external storage system with common paths mounted to the in-memory filesystem

 Barbarian includes compelling features including Apache Hive LLAP and Tez, with transactional tables enabled by default.